Clash Coming: Joe Biden and Mitch McConnell Are Preparing for a Spending Standoff

 McConnell hinted he could see some collaboration with Democrats, but only if the price tag stays around $600 billion and no one touches the Donald Trump-era tax cuts from 2017 that took the corporate rate from 35% to 21%.
 Oh, and inside the $568 billion Republican counter-offer, only $189 billion of it is actually new money and the balance is just reprogrammed cash already carrying Congress’ approval.

 Democrats, meanwhile, aren’t exactly helping Biden here.
 Democrats have, in theory, the narrowest of political majorities in the House, an effective majority in the Senate with Vice President Kamala Harris’ tie-breaking vote, and control of the White House.
 But there’s not exactly a coxswain setting the pace for the team wearing blue jerseys.
 They have big ideas — and even bigger divisions on how to get them done.
-Sen. Joe Manchin of West Virginia, has said he won’t support any infrastructure bill that can’t get Republican votes.
+Sen. Joe Manchin of West Virginia has said he won’t support any infrastructure bill that can’t get Republican votes.
 The pair of maverick-lite Senators from Arizona — Democrats Kyrsten Sinema and Mark Kelly — have also shown little interest in jamming things through without cross-aisle pollination.
 All the while, folks like Sen. Chris Coons — a staunch Biden ally — are resisting any suggestion to annihilate the filibuster, a procedural hurdle that would let either party run the table on all legislation with just 50 votes.

 Publicly, Biden has insisted that he’s looking to work with Republicans on these plans.
 But he also wanted to do that on his first pandemic-relief package, only to see it get goose eggs from the Republican lawmakers, who said it was a hodgepodge of liberal wishlists.
 Biden has started to indicate he won’t be strung along like Democrats were in 2009 and 2010 on an economic stimulus package and a health care overhaul.
 (We’ve written about that Lucy-and-the-football tragicomedy in this newsletter before.)
 Last week, he seemed to tell the Senate to get real or expect to be shut out.
 “If, like last time, they come in with one-fourth or one-fifth of what I’m asking and say, ‘That’s a final offer,’ then … it’s a no-go for me,” he told reporters on Thursday.